beyondthefarewell/beyondthefarewell.github.io/index.md

 We have cognitive biases throughout our lives, often not consciously aware of them.
 They are numerous, take a look at this  [chart](https://commons.wikimedia.org/wiki/File:Cognitive_Bias_Codex_-_180%2B_biases,_designed_by_John_Manoogian_III_(jm3).jpg#/media/File:Cognitive_Bias_Codex_-_180+_biases,_designed_by_John_Manoogian_III_(jm3).jpg)  on the Wikipedia  [Cognitive bias](https://en.wikipedia.org/wiki/Cognitive_bias)  page.
 Everyone's circumstances are different, so in the context of this guide let me give you some examples of my experience from my own circumstances:

-> ✳️ It was a mighty personal challenge dealing with the contents of my late parents house, about 20% of if it was either of sentimental value or useful, so that was okay, but it was the 80% I did not need was where I faced my challenges and cognitive biases.
+> ✳️ It was a mighty personal challenge dealing with the contents of my late parents house, about 20% of it was either of sentimental value or useful, so that was okay, but it was the 80% I did not need was where I faced my challenges and cognitive biases.
 Although I gave a lot to local charity shops I was left with feelings of :
 >
 > -   _“This is my parents stuff I’m giving away!”_
 > -   _“Will people respect this the way my parents did”_